 If a premises offers a range of gambling activities (for example, a licensed Family Entertainment Centre or Bingo Premises) premises must operate systems to ensure that under 18's are prevented from accessing areas where adult activities (such as betting or high stakes gambling) take place; or where adult gaming machines are located.

-The measures set out above should be used to help the public clearly identify from which designated family-friendly areas using physical barriers/cordons to segregate these from restricted areas
+The measures set out above should be used to help the public clearly identify from which areas children are prohibited.